• Facebook

 Baked Crab Rangoon

-While this dish is traditionally deep fried, you can also bake your rangoon in a 400 degrees F oven for 12-15 minutes.
+While traditionally people deep fry crab rangoon, you can also bake your rangoon.
+Simply place them on a baking sheet sprayed with cooking spray in a 400 degrees F oven for 12-15 minutes.
 They won’t get that same crunchy exterior, but it’s a good option if you’re looking to save on a few calories.

-I like to serve my crab rangoon with a side of sweet and sour sauce and a garnish of sliced green onions.
-Sweet Thai chili sauce is also another great dipping option.
+• Dips: I like to serve these wontons with a side of sweet and sour sauce.
+Sweet Thai chili sauce is another great dip.
+You can also try soy sauce, plum sauce or oyster sauce.

-Crab rangoon are a fun party snack and pair perfectly with other Asian favorites like beef and broccoli and fried rice.
+Crab rangoon are a fun party snack.
+They pair perfectly with other Asian favorites like Hunan beef and veggie fried rice.
 Once you see how easy they are to make at home, you’ll never be tempted to order the take out version again!

 Crab Rangoon